NETR-Tree: An Eifficient Framework for Social-Based Time-Aware Spatial Keyword Query: NETR-Tree

 \subsubsection{Neighbor Selection.}

 In this work, we first take full advantage of users' historical check-in records to extract the following feature of users' preference:

-\begin{itemize} \item Check-in area: We adopt a spatio-temporal cluster algorithm ST-DBSCAN~\cite{birant2007st} on users check-in records to obtain a set of clusters $Clr$.
+\begin{itemize} \item Check-in area: We adopt a spatio-temporal cluster algorithm ST-DBSCAN~\cite{birant2007st} on users' check-in records to obtain a set of clusters $Clr$.
 For each user $u$, we maintain a vector of the check-in number for each cluster by $\bigcup_{clr_i\in Clr}C(u,clr_i)$, where $C(u,clr_i)$ is the number of $u$'s check-ins in the cluster $clr_i$. \item Check-in time: We map the time of previous check-ins into hourly-based time intervals $\Gamma$.
-For each user $u$, we maintain a vector of the check-in number for each time interval by $\bigcup_{\tau\in \Gamma}C(u,\tau)$, where $C(u,\tau)$ is the number of $u$'s check-ins during the time interval $\tau$. \item Check-in cateogry: For each user $u$, we maintain a vector of the check-in number for each category by $\bigcup_{c_i \in Cat}C(u,c_i)$, where $C(u,c_i)$ is the number of $u$'s check-ins to the spatial objects with category $c_i$. \end{itemize}
+For each user $u$, we maintain a vector of the check-in number for each time interval by $\bigcup_{\tau\in \Gamma}C(u,\tau)$, where $C(u,\tau)$ is the number of $u$'s check-ins during the time interval $\tau$. \item Check-in category: For each user $u$, we maintain a vector of the check-in number for each category by $\bigcup_{c_i \in Cat}C(u,c_i)$, where $C(u,c_i)$ is the number of $u$'s check-ins to the spatial objects with category $c_i$. \end{itemize}

-For these three features, we use Cosine similarity metric to calculate the check-in preference similarity between users.
-After that, given a target user $u$, non-dominated users can be detemined by a multi-dimensional optimization Skyline algorithm~\cite{lee2014toward}.
-In this case, it is said that user $v_i$ dominates another user $v_j$ if $v_i$ is not less than $v_j$ in all dimensions of similarities with $u$ and is better than $v_j$ at least in one dimension.
+For these three features, we use the Cosine similarity metric to calculate the check-in preference similarity between users.
+After that, given a target user $u$, non-dominated users can be determined by a multi-dimensional optimization Skyline algorithm~\cite{lee2014toward}.
+In this case, it is said that user $u_i$ dominates another user $u_j$ if $v_i$ is not less than $v_j$ in all dimensions of similarities with $u$ and is better than $v_j$ at least in one dimension ($v_{k}$ is the embedding vector corresponding to $u_{k}$).
 We propose that non-dominated users are a part of neighbors that will affect the target user most.
 Besides, for a target user $u$, we merge $u$'s non-dominated users and $u$'s friends to be the final neighbors of $u$.